 Apache Ignite provides seamless integrations with Hadoop and Spark.
-While the Ignite-Hadoop integration allows you to use Ignite File System as a primary caching layer to store HDFS data, Ignite-Spark integration allows you to share state in-memory across multiple spark jobs using an implementation of Spark RDD.
+While the Ignite-Hadoop integration allows you to use Ignite File System as a primary caching layer to store HDFS data, Ignite-Spark integration allows you to share state in-memory across multiple spark jobs using an implementation of Spark RDD and DataFrames.

 One of unique capabilities of Ignite is a distributed in-memory file system called Ignite File System (IGFS).
 IGFS delivers similar functionality to Hadoop HDFS, but only in memory.
 In fact, in addition to its own APIs, IGFS implements Hadoop FileSystem API and can be transparently plugged into Hadoop or Spark deployments.

 Ignite In-Memory MapReduce allows to effectively parallelize the processing data stored in any Hadoop file system.
 It eliminates the overhead associated with job tracker and task trackers in a standard Hadoop architecture while providing low-latency, HPC-style distributed processing.